Death Before Retirement

 Your spouse or partner will be entitled to a monthly pension for life or a one-time payment based on the commuted value of the pension.

-Because there are limits to the amount of funds from a pension payout that you are allowed to tax shelter, your payout may also contain some funds known as tax rule excess that you have to take as taxable cash.
+Because there are limits to the amount of funds from a pension payout that you're allowed to tax shelter, your payout may also contain some funds known as tax rule excess that you have to take as taxable cash.

 LIRAs have strict rules about how and when the funds within them can be accessed.
 Normally, money cannot be taken from a LIRA until the owner reaches age 50, but you can get more details about converting LIRA funds from the Government of Alberta Private Sector Pensions page.

-If you do not have a beneficiary, the benefit will be paid to your estate.
+If you don't have a beneficiary, the benefit will be paid to your estate.

 Spouse or partner